DNSCrypt/dnscrypt-protocol/draft-denis-dprive-dnscrypt.md

 It is initially 256 bytes, and implementations MAY use a larger initial value, such as 512 bytes.

-A client pads the plaintext so that the complete UDP DNSCrypt packet is at least `<min-query-len>` bytes and, when practical, rounded to a multiple of 64 bytes.
+A client pads the plaintext so that the complete UDP DNSCrypt packet is at least `<min-query-len>` bytes; when practical, the padded plaintext `<client-query> <client-query-pad>` SHOULD be a multiple of 64 bytes.

 This target is a sender-side anti-amplification and privacy parameter, not an additional receiver-side validity check.

-The exact estimator a client uses to raise or lower it is implementation-defined, but the complete UDP DNSCrypt packet MUST remain within the maximum size supported by the transport path.

 ### Client Queries Over UDP